Projected Track Shifts For New Winter Storm Taking Aim On Northeast: Here's Latest

 "In the Northeast, the majority of ice or a wintry mix will generally be confined to upstate New York and central and northern New England with rain forecast for Pittsburgh, New York City, Hartford, Connecticut, and Boston on south from Saturday afternoon to Saturday night and early Sunday," said AccuWeather Senior Meteorologist Bill Deger.

-Thursday, March 3 will be partly cloudy with a high temperature in the upper 30s before falling in the afternoon to the low 30s.
+Thursday, March 3 will be partly cloudy with a high temperature in the upper 30s before falling in the afternoon to the low 30s, according to the National Weather Serrvice.
 The overnight low will be in the mid to upper teens with wind-chill values of around 10 degrees.

 Friday, March 4 will be sunny with a high temperature in the mid 30s and wind-chill values between 15 and 25 degrees.